 Every preseason, regular season and postseason Magic game is broadcast on the Magic Radio Network, with radio affiliates across the state of Florida.
 FM 96.9 The Game serves as the flagship station in Orlando, where you can also listen on AM 740 or stream on the iHeart Radio App.

 George Galante begins his 29th season with the organization and was promoted to vice president of communications and alumni relations in July 2023.

 Galante supports all areas of the communications department, including serving as managing editor of all media guides, compiling game notes, coordinating interview requests with players and front office personnel, writing press releases, maintaining statistical information and traveling on the road with the team.

-He also serves as co-host of Magic Overtime with Dante and Galante, which airs on the Orlando Magic’s official Facebook page.
-Galante was also co-host of Magic Overtime with Dante and Galante, the team’s weekly television show that profiled Magic players and personalities, from 2008-12, as well as various other programs which were found on the Orlando Magic’s social media accounts.
+In addition, Galante serves as co-host of the team’s official podcast,The Orlando Magic Pod Squad.
+He was co-host of Magic Overtime with Dante and Galante, the team’s weekly television show that profiled Magic players and personalities, from 2008-12, as well as various other programs which were found on the Orlando Magic’s social media accounts.